diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 Drag and drop the **Beam Input** step onto the **canvas** and double click on it:

-- Input location: The directory where your input files are stored.
+- **Input location**: The directory where your input files are stored.
 This could be a directory on HDFS or any other file storage.
 Ideally parameterise this.
-- File definitoin to use: Pick the schema we created earlier on.
+- **File definitoin to use**: Pick the schema we created earlier on.

 ![](/images/kettle-beam/kettle-beam-4.png)

+> **Note**: The **Beam Input** step uses the **Beam API** for now (TextIO or some such) to read the data.
+This is not directly done by PDI, which makes a lot of sense since the [Beam I/O Transforms](https://beam.apache.org/documentation/io/built-in/) are more than just simple readers and writers.
+OPEN: What advantages do they bring?

 > **Important**: The input dataset must not have a header!